ShreyaVijaykumar/PublicPulse/README.md

 # 🏛️ PublicPulse

-Public Pulse is an **AI-driven app** that ensures transparency, accountability, and fairness in AI-driven governance and decision-making.
-It evaluates public trust in government posts and individual user credibility based on participation and engagement metrics.
-Moreover it recommends government to take action or respond for what users have raised or showed their opinions and concerns by giving a report which summarizes the results of the public's opinions with and without bias so we can calculate a proper credibility score, an effective decision is made by government with respect to citizen's choice using credibility score.
-Here admins are Government and AI panelist (includes AI and representatives from NITI AAYOG) and the users are citizens of India.
+Public Pulse is an AI-driven platform designed to enhance transparency, accountability, and fairness in government decision-making.
+It evaluates public trust in government communications and measures individual citizen credibility based on participation, engagement, and the reliability of their input.
+The app also generates actionable reports for the government, summarizing public opinions with and without bias to calculate accurate credibility scores, ensuring that decisions reflect citizens’ preferences.

+Admins: Government authorities and AI panelists (AI + representatives from NITI AAYOG)
+Users: Citizens of India

 ## 🏆 Accomplishments - IEEE IDEATHON 2025 WINNER

-This idea and project was submitted to IEEE CommBattle Ideathon 2025, it not just got selected in 2 rounds but also bagged the First prize in the finals and was awarded with cash prize.
+IEEE CommBattle Ideathon 2025 Winner – Public Pulse was selected in multiple rounds and secured the first prize, receiving recognition and a cash award for its innovative approach to AI-driven governance.

 ## 📌 Features